Nursing Post Master's Certificate (teach-out in progress)

-This certificate program is offered through a partnership with Austin Peay State University, Tennessee State University, Tennessee Technological University, and The University of Memphis.
+This certificate program is offered through a partnership with Austin Peay State University, Tennessee State University and The University of Memphis.

 The program is designed to offer didactic/theory courses online through the universities and to coordinate clinical/practicum study in each student's home area when possible.
 The partnership model allows the universities to share their most valuable resources to enrich program offerings.
 Classes are taught by faculty from all of the universities.
 Faculty members are recognized experts in their content area, regardless of institution of employment.